SinaEtebar/Website/_posts/2024-7-7-SolarNeutrinoFlux.md

-<p>For pltting the solar neutrino flux at first we need data, I get my the data from <a href="https://www.sns.ias.edu/~jnb/SNdata/sndata.html"> Software and data for solar neutrino research</a>.</p>
+<p>For plotting the solar neutrino flux at first step we need the data, I get my the data from <a href="https://www.sns.ias.edu/~jnb/SNdata/sndata.html"> Software and data for solar neutrino research</a> then I use matplotlib to plot them here is the code:</p>
 <p>And here is the final result with a little modification:</p>
 <img alt="Solar Neutrino Flux" src="/assets/img/SolarFlux.jpg">